danmasta/envstr/README.md

 ### Methods
 Name | Description
 -----|------------
-`fromJSON(str)` | Takes JSON formatted string data and transforms it to an env string `fromObject(obj)` | Takes a javascript object and transforms it to an env string `fromPairs(pairs[])` | Takes an array of `[key, val]` pairs and outputs a formatted env string `fromTable(str)` | Takes table formatted string data and transforms it to an env string
+`fromJSON(str)` | Takes JSON formatted string data and transforms it to env string format `fromObject(obj)` | Takes a javascript object and outputs a formatted env string `fromPairs(pairs[])` | Takes an array of `[key, val]` pairs and outputs a formatted env string `fromTable(str)` | Takes table formatted string data and transforms it to env string format

 ## Examples
 Use node API to convert object to env string